 Arguably the most extraordinary new addition to iOS 13 beta 7 is a hidden photograph file that could confirm the specific date when Apple’s upcoming iPhones will be announced.

-The image, quietly titled “HoldForRelease,” is clearly a screenshot of an iPhone Home screen apparently shown to users at some point of the new device setup process.
+The image, quietly titled “HoldForRelease,” is clearly a screenshot of an iPhone Home screen apparently shown to users at some point in the new device setup process.

 The calendar in the said screenshot is set to the 10th and Tuesday — which lines up almost perfectly with current rumors suggesting Apple will announce new iPhones on Tuesday, Sept.
 10.